-Table 4-14: IP Receive - Flow Select Menu Options
+Table 4-19: IP Receive - Flow Select Menu Options

-Item Options Description Multicast/Flow Config Dialog selection Click to open a new dialog box with tabs for Muticast Requests (see "Multicast Setup (Multicast Requests)" on the facing page) and Flow Config (see "Flow Protocol Configuration (Flow Config)" on page 4-33) as previously described.
-Request Multicasts on boot Enabled (Default) Disabled When enabled, sets the unit to request to receive Multicast flows automatically on re-boot.
-Re-lock flows on boot Enabled (Default) Disabled When enabled, sets the unit to re-lock to the selected flows automatically on re-boot.
-Flow Persistence 1s 10 s 30 s 1 min 5 min 10 min Infinite Sets the amount of time that old, inactive flows remain displayed in the Flow Select window 2022-7 Mode Selection SFP E SFP F Seamless E+F Choose whether you want to analyze flows available on one or both SFP receiver interfaces (in IP 2110 mode).
-The current mode is displayed in the top right-hand corner of the instrument window (Analyzer Interface).
-In IP 2022-6 mode, a single video flow can be selected for analysis at a time.
-In IP 2110 mode up to four flows per interface (one video, two audio and one ANC) can be selected at the same time.
+Item Options Description Flow Persistence 1 s 10 s 30 s 1 min 5 min 10 min Infinite Sets the amount of time that old, inactive flows remain displayed in the Flow Select window 2022-7 Mode Selection SFP E SFP F Seamless E+F Choose whether you want to analyze flows available on one or both SFP receiver interfaces (in IP 2110 boot mode).
+The current interface mode is displayed in the top right-hand corner of the instrument window (Analyzer Interface).
+In IP 2022-6 boot mode, a single video flow can be selected for analysis at a time.
+In IP 2110 boot mode up to six flows per interface (one video, four audio and one ANC) can be selected at the same time.
 When ST 2022-7 seamless reconstruction is enabled (Seamless E+F), up to four pairs (eight flows) are simultaneously used by the unit for Seamless IP Protection Switching (SIPS).
 Identical instances of a flow (in terms of content) must be sent to both SFP interfaces.
 The unit then reconstructs the flow using the best packets from either interface.
-Clear input list System control Click to clear the displayed list of available flows.
-Clear Selection System control Click to deselect the currently analyzed flow(s).
+Audio Flows 1 x 80 Channels 2 x 64 Channels 4 x 32 Channels (Default) Note: This applies to the ST 2110 flows; not to an ST 2022-6 flow received in IP 2110 boot mode.
+Set the maximum number of received audio flows and audio channels for each interface.
+The default setting is four flows per interface at up to 32 channels per flow.
+Clear input list System control Click to clear the displayed list of available flows and the Packet and Sequence Error counters.
+Clear Selection System control Click to deselect the currently selected flow(s).